charmCityJs/talks/README.md

 **Approx length:** 10-15 min (remember, talks should be 10-20 min long, just estimate for us here)

 **Month(s) available:** All the months!!!!
 (This could be a single month, a list of upcoming months, or you can leave it off if you want us to work it out with you, no pressure.)

+## Topic Request Template

+_Note: the title of the issue should start with "Request: " and then the actual topic request._

+Copy the below template and past it into a [new issue](https://github.com/charmCityJs/talks/issues/new)

+**Your name:** Dale Doback

+**Your topic request:** I'd really like to learn how to properly use Grunt in my development workflow so I have more time to do karate in the garage.